Installing mpi4py and h5py

 $ HDF5_MPI="ON" CC=mpicc HDF5_DIR=${OLCF_HDF5_ROOT} pip install --no-cache-dir --no-binary=h5py h5py

 The HDF5_MPI flag is the key to telling pip to build h5py with parallel support, while the CC flag makes sure that you are using the correct C wrapper for MPI.
-This installation will take much longer than both the mpi4py and NumPy installations (5+ minutes if the system is slow).
 When the installation finishes, you will see a “Successfully installed h5py” message.

 Testing parallel h5py